 - The cosmic infrared background that can be revealed through proper foreground models.
 This unique probe can then be used to constrain cosmological models, allowing us to e.g. probe the star formation history of the Universe and to put new limits on non-Gaussianity.

-- Modern methods of image analysis, machine learning, and Bayesian inference, mostly realised in the python programming language.
+- Modern methods of image analysis, machine learning, and Bayesian inference, mostly realized in the python programming language.